vladlunachev/cv/Vlad_Lunachev_CV-2025-PM.md

 ## Core Strengths

 First and zero-principles thinking and innovative problem-solving to find simpler, faster, more efficient ways to achieve results.
 Proven ability to think outside conventional frameworks and create novel solutions that reduce complexity and accelerate execution.
+Known for "obvious-unobvious" inventions and ideas that seem obvious in retrospect but required ingenuity to create.
 Brings diverse cross-domain experience and a broad perspective from curiosity-driven exploration across multiple industries.

 ---